dhruvrawats/linux-commands-internsctl/README.md

-# This repository contains the implemntation the problem statement mentioned in Tenchnical-task.
+# This repository contains the implementation the problem statement mentioned in Tenchnical-task.